Investing term

 For example

-You keep 90% in index funds and reserve a 10% satellite sleeve for two stocks you believe in — your bets matter, but can't sink the ship.
+You keep 90% in index funds and reserve a 10% satellite sleeve for two or three individual stocks — your bets matter, but can't sink the portfolio.